-Heltzel and Laurin (2020)Moreover, (Hjarvard, 2013)according to mediatization theory (Hjarvard, 2008, 2013), presidential candidates may not be willing to understand and engage with the views of their opponents in televised debates because their first priority is to construct an image.
-Mediatization discusses the process of media logic being internalized by other institutions in our society, be they political, economic, cultural, and so forth.
-Personalization has been identified as a major change in political discourse as a result of mediatization, and the result is that the desire to build a personal public image has become a top priority of politicians (Hjarvard, 2013; Mazzoleni, 2008).
-As a media event, televised presidential debates have to abide by media logic in order to be media-friendly because the debates are designed to be broadcast (Dayan & Katz, 1992).
-This means that the presidential candidates may not be motivated to engage in the discussion and debate of real issues because they prefer to focus more on building their own image as media logic requires.
-Consequently, real conflict tends to be avoided in order to promote image building by stating one’s own issue stance and moral reasons behind it.
-This effort outweighs issue discussion, and the moral divergence between presidential debaters is increasingly widened.
+According to Heltzel and Laurin (2020), misperception and avoidance have been fueling the rise of polarization in the U.S. However, it is unclear whether the misperception and avoidance between the televised presidential debaters has been widening.
+Taking the televising context into consideration under the framework of MFT, this study explores the evolution of the moral divergence between presidential debaters from a mediatization perspective.
+Mediatization discusses how media have been exerting a systematic influence on all social actors’ acting as a social change process (Hjarvard, 2013).
+Politicians have been more likely to prioritize their personal image building over political bargaining due to the mediatization in politics (Hjarvard, 2013; Mazzoleni, 2008).
+Accordingly, presidential debaters may not be willing to talk to each other because their priority is to talk about themselves for image building.
+They might have been increasingly focus more on stating their own issue stances and moral reasons rather than discussing other people’s stances and moral reasons, which would entail an increase of their moral judgment difference.

-By examining the moral loading, an indicator of moral stance (Araque et al., 2020; Garten et al., 2018; Hoover et al., 2018), of every televised presidential debater’s argument relative to each moral foundation, this study quantitatively traces the moral divergence between US presidential debaters over six decades.
-On the one hand, it contributes to the current research by revealing one crucial challenge that presidential debates are facing – lack of real conflict and a discussion of the issues – from a mediatization perspective, and therefore sheds light on the development of ways to encourage more effective political communication.
-On the other hand, it reveals possible effects that mediatization may have on the transformation of established democracies.
+Concretely, this study quantitatively traces the moral judgments of every televised presidential debater’s argument (1960-2020) in each moral foundation over six decades with moral loading, an indicator of moral judgments (Araque et al., 2020; Garten et al., 2018; Hoover et al., 2018).
+It provides a quantitative description of presidential debaters’ moral judgments using DDR, a computational method based on distributed representation.
+The longitudinal focus of this study allows for the examination of shifts and evolutions in presidential debaters’ moral divergence.
+This study sheds light on the development of ways to encourage more effective political communication.
+Additionally, it demonstrates the potential of applying distributed representation, a milestone of computational methods especially in term of natural language processing, in political communication.

 Literature Review

-Moral Foundation Theory

 In the United States, political debates, including presidential debates, are direct expressions of different political attitudes and this “reveals problem-solving abilities, habits of mind, and electoral appeal” (Jamieson & Birdsell, 1990, p.
 37).
-Because Moral Foundation Theory (MFT) offers an innovative tool to understand the formation of political attitudes by exploring people’s moral mindsets (Clifford & Jerit, 2013; Graham et al., 2011; Haidt, 2012; Haidt & Joseph, 2007; Weber & Federico, 2013), it may offer some unique insights into why a debate – a communication format designed specifically to facilitate issue discussion and embark on a meaningful clash of viewpoints – could be so lacking in both conflicting ideas and a thorough discussion of important issues.
+As Moral Foundation Theory (MFT) offers an innovative tool to understand the formation of political attitudes by exploring people’s moral mindsets (Clifford & Jerit, 2013; Graham et al., 2011; Haidt, 2012; Haidt & Joseph, 2007; Weber & Federico, 2013), it may offer some unique insights into why a debate – a communication format designed specifically to facilitate issue discussion and embark on a meaningful clash of viewpoints – could be so lacking in both conflicting ideas and a thorough discussion of important issues.